robdrimmie/imtg/devlog/rmd/plan.md

 that happens in scoreactionsandtiles.
 So should score actions and tiles be part of updating tile relationships?
 I mean, probably?

 0951 yeah that happens. also should update best tiles when doing the values.

+0956 about to go put a hook in the bathroom.
+What comes next, I think, is caching the best tile values in the tile relationship's `values` object.
+I'm not sure exactly what that looks like but bringing the whole thing over into the relationship triggered by progress is the right start.

+after that, update charater's decision making to come from the cached values.
+This is a big overhaul but I think it is going to simplify so very much. this feels like a really strong architectural change.
+Sure hope that isn't ironic forshadowing for whichever future entity is reading this!

+1125 some hooks have been installed.
+Not digital ones, physical ones, from which hang plants.

+1125 so a big overhaul to.. best tile values.

+1127 ohhhhhh wait. the best tile should _not_ be part of the tile relationship.
+Hmm.
+Yes, because there's a good chance it won't be that tilerelationship.

+so this needs to go in character still.

+1135 so the tile relationship has the "values". the value of each relationship for the different actions.
+So deciding the best action is a matter of seeking through the relationships and identiying the best one. that is what the best tiles stuff does, right?